microsoft/vscode-docs/docs/remote/troubleshooting.md

 ### Fixing SSH file permission errors

-SSH can be particular about file permissions and if they are set incorrectly, you may see errors such as "WARNING: UNPROTECTED PRIVATE KEY FILE!".
+SSH can be strict about file permissions and if they are set incorrectly, you may see errors such as "WARNING: UNPROTECTED PRIVATE KEY FILE!".
 There are several ways to update file permissions in order to fix this, which are described in the sections below.

 ### Local SSH file and folder permissions